 While there are many factors outside the teachers control, what you can control is what happens in the classroom.

-The Number 1 Rule For Effective Behaviour Management:
+The Number 1 Rule For Effective Positive Behaviour Management is

 Create A PREDICTABLE ENVIRONMENT

 Safety is a basic need for humans and when students feel safe, physically, emotionally and psychologically, they are able to behave appropriately, take risks, make mistakes and progress in their learning.

 When students do not feel safe, either because of bullying, lack of connection with peers and the teacher, being expected to do work that is too hard, an unsympathetic teacher attitude, lack of assistance from the teacher or lack of leadership from the teacher, student behaviour and learning is highly compromised.

 How To Create A Positive, Safe, Learning Environment (that promotes appropriate behaviour)

 Decide on the guidelines for the classroom in consultation with your students.
 Set the expecations by sitting down with them at the beginning of the term to discuss the behaviour that teacher and students expect from each other.